oven-sh/awesome-bun/README.md

 ## Extensions
 * [Bao.js](https://github.com/mattreid1/baojs) - 🥟 A fast, minimalist web framework for the Bun JavaScript runtime
+* [bun-bakery](https://github.com/Kapsonfire-DE/bun-bakery) - Bun-Bakery is a web framework for Bun.
+It uses a file based router in style like svelte-kit.
+No need to define routes during runtime.
 * [Hono](https://github.com/honojs/hono) - Ultrafast web framework for Cloudflare Workers, Deno, and Bun.
 Fast, but not only fast.
 * [bun-framework-next](https://www.npmjs.com/package/bun-framework-next) - Lets you use Next.js 12 with bun.
 * [bun-types](https://www.npmjs.com/package/bun-types) - Typescript with Bun